 1 beveragebrewing flat beer

 ( s.xiiiex; MS: s.xiv1/3 ) nul bracour ne nule braceresse […] brace cervoyse dount le gallon seit plus cher vendu que a maylle […] si il ne seit si bone […] puisse covenablement estre vendue pur .iij. ferlinges saunz checun chalange, dount meymes cely Willame […] saunz le assay e la discrecion des assayours par sa autorité demeyne ad vendu mauweyse wapye (var.
-(C: s.xiv1/3) wapie; (N: c.1300) wapie; (E: c.1300) mauveyse cerveyse, wapye ), […] la galon a .iij. ferlinges (A) 25
+(C: s.xiv1/3) wapie; (N: c.1300) wapie; (E: c.1300) mauveyse cerveyse, wapye ), […] la galon a .iij. ferlinges Court Bar (A) 25

 This is an AND2 Phase 6 (T-Z) entry. © 2022-25 The Anglo-Norman Dictionary.
 All rights reserved.
 Funded by the Arts and Humanities Research Council of the United Kingdom.